johnfrankmorgan/vischeck/README.md

 * Fields stored as a pointer type cannot be checked, instead `vischeck` will emit an error indicating that the field type is invalid.
+* Structs embedding structs with visibility rules defined can freely modify the embedded fields.
 * Struct literals are not yet checked.